TishkevichLeonid/nosto-currency-convertor/README.md

 ***
 # AWS
-This service is deployed on Amazon and is available by url: http://nostocurrencyconvertor-env.eba-t2vbqrfm.us-east-2.elasticbeanstalk.com
+This service is deployed on AWS

 ***
 # API